TundzhayDzhansaz/Youtube-Viewer/README.md

 **Cons:** There will be some view drop always.

 File path edited for unix system.
-You can just drag and drop the proxy file on terminal (Avoid to leave any space and of the urls)
+You can just drag and drop the proxy file on terminal (Avoid to leave any space end of the urls)

 # Requirements